An analysis of observation length requirements for machine understanding of human behaviors from spoken language: Problem Statement

 \section{Problem Statement}

+Figure~\ref{fig:beh_quant} depicts a typical system setup used in previous works \citep{xiao2012analyzing,gibson2016deep,tseng2017approaching} that employed a moving-window approach for estimating behaviors.
+Since our proposed analysis assumes such a setup, we will use its components to formally describe the problem of determining the appropriate observation window length for estimating behaviors.

-Let's suppose that we want to model behavior $B_i$ using a set of observed data samples \textit{D}, where each sample is a sequence of words.
-Let $A_i \in \mathbb{R}^{|\textit{D}|}$ be the ground-truth annotations of $B_i$ in \textit{D} and let \textit{C} be a metric that is used to evaluate the quantification results against $A_i$; the higher the value of \textit{C}, the better the model fit.
+Let's suppose that we want to estimate behavior $B_i$ using a set of observed data samples \textit{D}, where each sample is a sequence of words.
+Let $A_i \in \mathbb{R}^{|\textit{D}|}$ be the ground-truth annotations of $B_i$ in \textit{D} and let \textit{C} be a metric that is used to evaluate the estimation results against $A_i$; the higher the value of \textit{C}, the more accurate our estimates are.

-Let $E_{lang}(B_i)$ represent the degree to which $B_i$ is actually expressed in language.
+Let $E_{lang}(B_i)$ represent the degree to which the behavior $B_i$ is actually expressed in language.
+This is not known beforehand, so we assume it to be high and that it is possible to estimate $B_i$ from language.
 Let \textit{M} denote a machine learning model (e.g., Deep Neural Network) that estimates a scalar value from a sequence of words and $\theta$ represent its learnable parameters (e.g., weights).
 Finally, let $L$ represent the window length at which $B_i$ is observed in language and $F$ denote a statistical functional that maps a sequence of scalar values to a single scalar value.
 Then, the quality of behavior quantification can be expressed as: